bartobri/mrrcrypt/README.md

 MrrCrypt
 ========

-A command line encryption/decryption tool using an adaptive mirror field algorithm.
+A command line encryption/decryption tool that uses an adaptive mirror field algorithm.

 **Table of Contents**